E-Procurement Tools: Built For Purpose Software Vs ERP Modules

 There are several internet-based tools and resources to help in the procurement process.
 Some of the most common applications include internet-based EDI, XML-based data exchange, and email.
 The internet provides tools for e-sourcing, e-auctioning, e-tendering, e-ordering, and e-catalog.

 E-sourcing tools help identify potential suppliers during the selection phase.

 E-tendering tools send out tenders with procurement requirements, the supply schedule, contract terms, and so on.

 E-auctioning tools bring together potential suppliers identified during the selection phase under a single umbrella to undertake and auctioning process.
-E-auctioning tools operate under two separate mechanisms – an upward price mechanism for the selling organisation and a downward price mechanism for the buying organisation.
+E-auctioning tools operate under two separate mechanisms – an upward price mechanism for the selling organization and a downward price mechanism for the buying organization.

 E-ordering tools are used to procure items.
-They are accessible to all employees of the organisation.
+They are accessible to all employees of the organization.
 E-ordering tools are used mainly for ad-hoc purchases.

 A web-based ERP tool is used for product-related purchases and is used solely but the procurement department.
 It falls under a planned process.